hellatan/ms-static-blog/_src/posts/2015-05-27-constructing-the-1stdibs-engineering-blog.md

 After many fleeting discussions and false starts, the 1stdibs engineering blog has finally come to fruition.

 Since we use GitHub to host our code repositories, it was only natural to take advantage of their [GitHub Pages][gh-pages] for [Organizations][gh-pages-org].
-Based on their recommendation for creating such pages, I immediately went down that route of investigating [Jekyll][gh-jekyll].
+Based on their recommendation for creating such pages, I immediately went down the route of investigating [Jekyll][gh-jekyll].

 Despite jumping right in, I was still rather reluctant to really look into Jekyll to begin with since I'm not a ruby fan (maybe that also slightly explains the delay).
 However, Jekyll is a rather powerful static site generator that seems to have a lot of functionality either baked in or that can be pulled from the open-source community.
-I stuck through with it for a few days and it just didn't feel right.
+I still stuck through with it for a few days and it just didn't feel right.
 On the front-end at 1stdibs, we are ultimately a JavaScript shop (with PHP mixed in...) and I come from a strict front-end background so JS is what I know and it's what I love to program with.
 Our front-end team is all about it as well so it felt more natural to create this using a JavaScript solution.

 I searched around and was looking into different tools like [hexo][hexo], [ghost][ghost], and [harp][harp] amongst others and even considered [rolling my own][react-static] (mainly to play with react), but they just didn't seem to fit quite right to do what I wanted to get accomplished.
 Hexo and ghost look to be a couple promising node.js systems but both seem to be better suited as a standalone server.
-Harp seemed like a pretty decent static site generator but it was a little too opinionated for my liking (allowing only jade *barf* and ejs as their templating systems).
+Harp seemed like a pretty decent static site generator but it was a little too opinionated for my liking (allowing only jade -*barf*- and ejs as their templating systems).
 And then rolling your own solution just takes a lot of time and effort that can be spent elsewhere (like getting our [kegbot up and running][bar51-status]).
 Pre-existing solutions help get the job done at a much quicker pace.

 After doing more research and fiddling around with those previous solutions, I ended going with [Metalsmith][metalsmith].
 Well, it was actually my second time around with it since I did that in my initial research.
 I think the biggest thing that drew me back to Metalsmith is the plugin extensibility.